A utility-included apartment essentially means you (the resident) pay one single bill to the landlord for rent and utilities.

 In some instances, you may see a listing as “apartment with utilities included,” which essentially means that the apartment price should include virtually all of the main utilities.

 You’ll still want to confirm what is and is not included.
-Ask about internet and trash too as these might not be considered “main utilities” and may not be included.
+Ask about internet and trash too as these might not be considered “main utilities.”

 Is it Cheaper When Apartment Utilities Are Included?